StanTraykov/dumbarb/README.md

 ### Continuing interrupted runs

 By default, if a match folder already exists, dumbarb will create another one (with a suffix ``-001``, ``-002``, etc.).
 Instead of this, dumbarb can analyze match folders and continue from where it was interrupted.
 Incomplete single games cannot be restored, but any game-specific log files will be saved by renaming.
 In this mode, only the original match folders will be examined; folders with ``-001``, etc. suffixes will be ignored.
 To instruct dumbarb to continue an interrupted run, use the ``-c``/``--continue`` switch.
+For best results, combine it with the ``-o``/``--outdir`` switch: ``python dumbarb.py -co session-folder``.

 ## Output